-If you are on short-term LAW (two pay periods or less, if you are paid bi-weekly, up to 28 days), and it is neither an FMLA leave nor because of a job-related accident or injury (LAW-OJI), you must pay the full cost of coverage (your share and the State subsidy) of all missed premiums.
-You will receive a "No Pay" bill from the Employee Benefits Division for your missed premiums.
-Payroll deductions may resume if you return to work before the due date on the "No Pay" bill.
-However, payment for the missed premiums is still due; you cannot have a break in your benefits coverage.
-If you do not pay by the due date on the "No Pay" bill, your benefits coverage may be canceled for the rest of the plan year.
+If you are on short-term LAW (two pay periods or less or up to 30 days), you will be billed for all missed premiums.
+You will receive a "Zero Pay" invoice from the Employee Benefits Division for your missed premiums.
+Payroll deductions may resume if you return to work before the due date on the "Zero Pay" invoice.
+However, payment for the missed premiums is mandatory; you cannot have a break in your benefits coverage.
+The payment due date is strictly enforced failure to pay the "Zero Pay" invoices will result in the debt to be referred to the State Central Collections Unit (CCU).
+In some cases, your coverage may be canceled and you will not be permitted to re-enroll until the next Open Enrollment period.